 Additional hours (14) must be selected from any area within the biology curriculum except for research hours to total a minimum of 43 hours in biology.
-In addition to the biology courses, B.S. majors must complete two semesters of Organic Chemistry with lab (CH 223 and CH 229, CH 224 and CH 230), Biochemistry (CH 322) or Ecological Biochemistry (BI 325), Math That Matters I and II (MA 101 and MA 102), and General Physics I and II (PY 120 and PY 155, PY 121 and PY 156).
+In addition to the biology courses, B.S. majors must complete two semesters of Organic Chemistry with lab (CH 223 and CH 229, CH 224 and CH 230), Biochemistry (CH 322) or Ecological Biochemistry (BI 325), a math sequence (MA 106/MA 126 or MA 123/MA 124), and General Physics I and II (PY 120 and PY 155, PY 121 and PY 156).
 To broaden the education, six credits of any English, rhetoric, and humanistic studies (ERH) courses above the 100 level are required.
 Additionally, 12 non-science elective (LA) credits must be completed in English, rhetoric, and humanistic studies, history, economics, business, psychology, international and political science, or modern languages.
-The remainder (9) of the 136.5 hours required for graduation can be taken from any department on Post.
+The remainder (9) of the 136.5 hours required for graduation can be taken from any department on post.
 Cadets completing the B.S. degree often complete minors in other disciplines.
 A minor in chemistry can be completed by taking one additional course from selected courses in the chemistry curriculum.
 The requirements for minors in psychology, history or English, rhetoric, and humanistic studies areas, for example, fit in well with our elective requirements.